Good stuff

 Any other rivals worth my time?

-There’s the Audi Q7 as a cheaper option, but that’s far from Audi’s finest car.
+With GLE prices kicking off at over £75,000 in the UK, there’s the Audi Q7 as a cheaper option, but that’s far from Audi’s finest car.
 The VW Touareg makes much better use of that platform, and there’s also the Land Rover Discovery if you’re prepared to step into the unknown reliability-wise.
-If you need seven seats and insist on a Mercedes badge, it makes the EQB for that very job description.
+The class leader for seven seat SUVs is probably still the Volvo XC90, but if you could live with the looks then you can have a BMW X7 for a similar price to some of the fancier GLE trims.

 Our choice from the range